 - he Saint-Petersburg State University of Engineering & Economics, Dubai Branch – also known as ENGECON Dubai, the branch specializes in the fields of economics, finance, logistics, management, and statistics

-- The Murdoch University, Dubai – based in Perth, Australia, the university offers four faculties: arts, education and creative media, health sciences, law, business and information technology and science and engineering
+- Murdoch University, Dubai – based in Perth, Australia, offers courses in the fields of media, education, business, human resources and information technology

 - Manipal University, Dubai – a deemed university based in Manipal, India, offering biotechnology, engineering, IT, interior design and architecture, media and communications and health sciences subjects in its Dubai campus